richardhedges/CodeIgniter-Worker/README.md

-# CodeIgnitr Command Line Worker
+# CodeIgniter Command Line Worker

 Works in a similar way to that of Laravel's Artisan command line tool - you can create controllers, models and libraries at the moment in this very early stage.